- Browse Items

 Irina Kirichuk was born in Kurganinsk, Russia and moved to the Ukraine when she was three.
 She is of Russian, Ukrainian, and Armenian ancestry.
 She is hearing impaired.
 She came to the United States in 1993, works as a hairstylist, and lives with her family in Binghamton.

-Born in 1975 in Moldova, Julia Kiosse was the daughter of a Russian native and a native Moldovan.
+Julia Kiosse was the daughter of a Russian native and a native Moldovan.
 She immigrated to the United States in 1998 with her daughter, but without her husband as he could not get the proper documents in time.
 She lived in a small apartment in Brooklyn for one year before she moved back to Moldova to be with her husband.
 She moved with her family to the United States in 2000 and settled in Brooklyn.